pokle/clojure-on-docker/README.md

 Things remaining to be worked out

 - How do I configure a SystemD Unit to start up the app automatically?
-- How do I push a build image to a non-public docker image repo
+- How do I push a build image to a non-public docker image repo?